benkrichman/datascale/README.md

 ## plotdatadpi()

-Scale dpi of output image (when saving figure) to produce a certain number of pixels per data unit on either/both plot axes.
+Scale dpi of output image (when saving figure) to produce a certain number of pixels per data unit on either/both plot axis/axes.